jiayuem777/17637-menuserver/README.md

 2. Menu page

-User can view the menu of the stores.
+User can view the menu of the stores without logging in.
 Since all the stores share the same menu, there's no store selector there.

-The link http://localhost:8000/menu is directed to this page.
-The navbar on the top have five anchors: Mao's restaurant, Menu Management, Order, Submitted Orders and Management, which are directed to the main page, the menu management page, the order page, the submitted orders page and the management page respectively.

 3. Menu Management page

 User can edit/delete/create dishes there.
+The user must have a role of 'Manager'

 In every dish block, there are two buttons: Edit and Delete.
 Clicking the Delete button, the dish will be deleted from the database and disappear from the page.
 Clicking the Edit button, it will be directed to a new page where you can modify the dish's category, name, price and re-choose a picture for the dish.
 Clicking the Submit button on that page will edit the dish to a new one.